Equivalent theories of liquid crystal dynamics: Introduction

-is precisely a connection one form taking values in $\mathfrak{so}(3)$ \cite{Ho2002,GBRa2009}.
-It is straightforward to see that analogous relations hold independently of the order parameter space.
-Then, upon using the isomorphism $\mathfrak{so}(3)\simeq\Bbb{R}^3$ given by $a^k=-\epsilon^{kjl}\hat{a}_{jl}$, one can simply replace the relation $\nabla\bn=\bn\times\bgamma$ into the EL equations to account for the potential $\bgamma$ as an extra dynamical variable.
+into the EL equations to account for the potential $\bgamma$ as an extra dynamical variable.
 Notice that, although the latter relation is satisfied by the choice $\bgamma=(\nabla\bn)\times\bn$, this expression is only defined up to a component parallel to $\bn$.
 Thus, $\bgamma$ cannot be entirely expressed in terms of the director $\bn$ and it needs to be specified by all three columns of the matrix $\chi(\mathbf{x},t)$.

 The second key observation is that a different symmetry reduction of the same material Lagrangian yields a new set of equations for nematodynamics.
 We show that these are completely equivalent to the original Ericksen-Leslie equations.
 However, this new system allows for the description of disclinations, something that the Ericksen-Leslie equations could not handle, as discussed above.